Woodthorne/AppliceradAI_INL1/README.md

 ## main.py
 ### main
 Example use of the genetics.Evaluator class.
-Does not show off the
+Does not show off the Evaluator.save_results_to_file method.

 ## seeder.py
 ### seed_packages